 The measurement of expected credit losses is a complex calculation that involves a large number of interrelated inputs and assumptions.
-The key drivers of changes in expected credit losses include our internal historical default rates, transition matrices, unemployment rate, gross domestic product (GDP) and inflation rate.
+The key drivers of changes in expected losses under the IFRS 9 model include the Group internal historical default rates, transition matrices, unemployment rate, GDP and inflation rate.

-Further details on the key inputs and assumptions used as at October 31, 2019 are provided in Note 2(d).
+Further details on the key inputs and assumptions used as at October 31, 2020 are provided in Note 2(c).

-The following table compares the Group's probability-weighted estimate of expected credit losses for performing loans to expected credit losses estimated in our base case scenarios.
-Results reflect the Stage1 and Stage 2 allowance for credit losses.
+The following table compares the Group's probability-weighted estimate of expected credit losses for performing loans to expected credit losses estimated in the Group base case scenarios.
+Results reflect the Stage 1 and Stage 2 allowance for credit losses.

+2020 2019

-ACL on performing loans (1) 2019 \$ 2018 \$
+ACL on performing loans (1) \$ \$

-Carrying value 28,404,207 27,619,933
+Carrying value 56,583,642 28,404,207

-Base scenario 28,359,749 27,594,560
+Base scenario 56,170,760 28,359,749